 Example on how company data can help you qualify a lead:

 You’re selling translation services and the marketing director of Company A downloads your e-book.
 If you also know that this company recently announced that they will release two new product categories in the Middle East, this information helps you understand that this prospect is not only a good fit, but also has a window of opportunity open.

 Invest in a subscription for a dynamic B2B company database like Vainu to enable your sales reps to easily access detailed company data on millions of companies.

 The more information about a prospect a rep has, the better equipped she is to prioritize incoming leads and handle conversations with the most promising ones.

 Better Understanding About Your Target Accounts Equals Better Content Marketing

 Successful inbound prospecting requires sales and marketing alignment.
 Defining your company’s Ideal Customer Profile will not only help sales reps tell good and poor leads apart, it will also allow marketing to create targeted materials.
 They won’t just publish blog posts, videos, webinars and e-books and hope for the best.

-With more data on the companies in your target audience, marketers can create different types of short-lists of companies they want to engage with and create content relevant for them.
+With more company data on the firms in your target audience, marketers can create different types of short-lists of companies they want to engage with and create content relevant for them.